 For now we will no longer be offering home-made scones, jam, butter & milk.
-We will however provide tea, milk, and biscuits in sealed packets.
+We will however provide tea, coffee, milk, and borders biscuits.

 If any of our staff are feeling at all unwell they will self isolate immediately.

-We are asking guests to self check-in.
+We ask guests to self check-in.
 The keys will be left in key safes outside the cottage doors.
-Codes will be sent to guests before arrival.
-If you arrive before 16.00 it is likely that we will still be cleaning and so you will not be granted access before 16.00.
+Access will not be granted before 16.00.

-We are providing guests with a handy hints guide and user manuals for all the appliances in plastic wallets.
-We are more than happy to help and will always be on the end of the phone but will try to avoid entering the cottage unless for an emergency.
+We provide guests with a handy-hints guide.
+We are more than happy to help if asked but will try to avoid entering the cottage unless for an emergency.

-Guests will now be asked to bag all of their own rubbish, including any unused food they don’t wish to take home, putting it in the bins outside themselves.
+We ask that guests bag their own rubbish - including unused food they don’t wish to take home.
+Please put it in the bins outside.

-Guests will be given bags and asked very kindly to strip their own beds and put the bed linen, towels and kitchen linen in bags for us.
+Guests are given bags and kindly asked to strip their own beds.
+Please put used bed linen, towels, and kitchen linen in bags for us.